Pollora/documentation/theming.md

 ];
 ```

-Then, in your service provider, you can extend the template hierarchy:
+Then, in your service provider, you can extend the template hierarchy using dependency injection:

 ```php
 <?php